-Our board certified music therapists put your needs first.
+Our board certified therapists put your needs first.
 We are proud to provide a high quality level of care and commitment to health and wellness to all our patients.
-Our goal is to make music therapy accessible in the Rio Grande Valley.
+Our goal is to make music therapy and recreational therapy accessible in the Rio Grande Valley.

-With extensive clinical training, our music therapy team will assess you and create an individualized plan of care that's right for you.
+With extensive clinical training, our therapy team will create an individualized plan of care that's right for you.
 We understand the importance of your healthcare, and we will be there every step of the way to assist you.

 In the Rio Grande Valley, access to music therapy has been extremely limited...until now.
 Over the year, we have made music therapy available across multiple settings including adults or children with special needs, behavioral health, hospice, and support for veterans with PTSD.
 This is a huge step forward for healthcare in the Rio Grande Valley.

 Access to music therapy treatment is important for several reasons.
 Music therapy is an allied health profession that is research and evidence-based which means that everything music therapists do is intended to target very specific objectives.
 For children who are nonverbal, music can be the bridge for communication with others.
 In hospice care, patients can compose or record favorite songs as a legacy for their loved ones.
 Music can teach academic skills, reinforce positive behaviors, provide relaxation, improve motor functioning, and facilitate positive coping for traumatic events.

 The difference that music therapy can make is immeasurable.
 Music itself has been referred to as a universal language because of its constant presence throughout the course of humanity.
 I have seen Alzheimer's patients sing every word of a "Golden Oldie" after being unable to recognize themselves or their loved ones.
 I have watched families come together at the bedside of their beloved elder to join in one last hymn.